Basement Bar Ideas: 7 Key Design Elements for Your Remodel

 From media rooms, lounge areas, and recreational spaces to guest suites, in-home gyms, and children’s playrooms, there are many ways to transform your blank-canvas basement into a finished, functional space that simplifies your life and makes it more enjoyable.

-For homeowners who’ve always dreamed of having a grown-up space to entertain guests, a bar is often high on the list of basement renovation must-haves.
-Whether you’d like to create a full basement bar, a standing bar within a rec room, or a simple wet bar inside a game room, every basement bar begins with a plan.
+For homeowners who’ve always dreamed of having a grown-up space to entertain guests, a wet bar is often high on the list of basement renovation must-haves.
+Whether you’d like to create a full basement bar, a standing bar within a rec room, or a simple wet bar inside a game room, every bar begins with a thoughtful plan.

 1. Strike a Mood